CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-guide.md

 ## Task 04 - Analyze sentences and call summary of audio recordings in Azure AI Speech Studio

-1. In the Azure portal, on the resource group blade, navigate to the **speech-service-DID** Speech service.
+1. In the Azure portal, on the resource group blade, navigate to the **speech-service-<inject key="Deployment-ID" enableCopy="false"/>** Speech service.

    ![](../media/navigate-speech-service.png)